openlabs/trytond-magento/docs/source/introduction.rst

     :width: 1000
     :align: center

-Clicking this will open a wizard to start upgrading.
+Clicking the icon shown above  will open a wizard to start upgradation.
 Click on Start Upgrade as shown below and the module is ready to use.

 .. image:: _images/start_upgrade.png
     :width: 1000